brunsviga13rk/thesis/src/modelling.typ

             image("res/uv-arial-stretch.png", height: 11em),
             image("res/scala.svg", height: 11em))
     ),
-    caption: [UV-map of the Brunsviga model with estimated angle and area stretch.]
+    caption: [UV-map of the Brunsviga with estimated angle and area stretch.]
 ) <figure:uvmap>

 As can be seen in @figure:uvmap, the current implementation of the UV-map has low angular stretch